 Military and family life counselors do not address abuse, suicidal thoughts or other mental health issues that may require more long-term attention.
 An MFLC can refer you for medical counseling services in your community through a military treatment facility or through TRICARE.

 If you think MFLC non-medical counseling services may be helpful in finding balance in your emotional and mental health, consider reaching out for that support.
-Contact your installation military and family support center or the Joint Family Support Assistance Program in your state or territory.
+Contact your installation military and family support center.
 You can find contact information for these programs through MilitaryINSTALLATIONS.
 You can also learn about child and youth behavioral MFLCs, who specifically work with children, by contacting your child development center, your installation school, or your military youth summer camp.
 Your commander or unit training point of contact can also provide you with more information about MFLCs and the services they provide.

 For many people, taking the first step towards health is the hardest step to take.
 Whether you're lacing up your running shoes for the first time in months or pursuing the support you need for your mental or emotional health, taking a step towards health is always a step in the right direction!